Finance

 In the race to scale, many consumer brands fall victim to a deceptive sense of success.
 Revenue climbs.
 Social proof surges.
 CAC seems under control.
 And yet, cash tightens, margins compress, and sustainability drifts out of reach.

 This report unpacks the structural miscalculations that silently undercut growth, even in high-performing consumer brand businesses.
-We go beyond metrics to exposev how misunderstood numbers and a lack of financial discipline can be detrimental to growth.
+We go beyond metrics to expose how misunderstood numbers and a lack of financial discipline can be detrimental to growth.

-1. The CAC Trap: Ignored costs that are real
+1. The CAC trap: Ignored costs that are real

 Customer Acquisition Cost (CAC) is often misused as a north star.
 While marketers optimise for CAC efficiency, finance teams see a different picture, one that includes returns, discounts, operational costs, and retention shortfalls.